gmaslowski/gmaslowski.github.com/_posts/2019-06-10-akka-cluster-giter8-template.markdown

 ### Starting the cluster locally

-Starting multiple actor systems locally, that form a cluster is also trivial, I think it's also shown somewhere in the Akka Cluster Example.
+Starting multiple actor systems locally, that form a cluster is also trivial (it's also shown somewhere in the Akka Cluster Example).
 How it's basically achieved?
-Well, in on JVM (one `main` method) multiple akka nodes are being started, which join the cluster, having the same configuration pointing to local seed nodes.
-The main parts:
+Well, in one JVM (one `main` method) multiple akka nodes are being started, which join the cluster (due to the shared configuration, pointing to local seed nodes).
+The imported main parts of such project:

 ---